Irene Charalambidou

 Irene Charalambidou (Ειρήνη Χαραλαμπίδου; born 19 March 1964) is a Cypriot journalist and politician.
-In 2011, she was elected MP in the Nicosia constituency with AKEL, being re-elected in 2016.
+In 2011, she was elected MP in the Nicosia constituency with AKEL, being re-elected in 2016, and again in 2021.

 Early life and education

 Irene Charalambidou was born in Limassol on 19 March 1964.

 She studied Psychology at the University of Nicosia and journalism at the Mediterranean College in Athens.

 Career

 Journalism

 She worked as a journalist at the newspaper "The Games", in "Eleftherotypia" and collaborated with the newspaper "Kiryka".
 She was the director of public relations of the "Louis" Tourism Organization.
 She has worked for many years on Cyprus Broadcasting Corporation, presenting one of the most popular shows of the time, "Pleasant Saturday Night".
 She also worked for the television of "Logos" and "ANT1 Cyprus".
 During the period 2005-2011 she was responsible for the research, journalistic supervision and presentation of the TV broadcasting policy of RIK "We Discuss It".
 The President of the Republic of Cyprus, Demetris Christofias, made the first presidential report on this show in December 2008.